EV Chargers / EU EV Charging Series

 |---|---|---|

-| 11kW | EU three-phase home and light commercial channel | Confirm grid phase, connector, app, and certification. |
+| 11kW | EU three-phase home charging and stronger installer offer | Confirm three-phase grid, connector, app feature, certificate scope, cable length, and packaging. |

-| 22kW | Distributor flagship SKU and stronger commercial positioning | Confirm installation environment, cable, enclosure, and target market documents. |
+| 22kW | Distributor flagship wallbox, light commercial and premium residential positioning | Confirm site electrical capacity, installation environment, cable, enclosure, documentation, and target market. |

 Products